NuITTake/gpdc-dynamodb/README.md

 3. Make sure to monitor and adjust table's read and write capacity as per your application's need.

 4. Make sure to grant necessary access permissions to your code (through which you are planning to use this package) to access your DynamoDB table.
-This package needs the following permission:
+This package needs the following permissions:
   - delete item
   - query item
   - put items

-## Installing
+## Installation

 ```
 npm i gpdc-dynamodb